themoosman/ocp4-install-efk/README.md

 ```

 ### Export the path to the k8s config file.
-This is how the k8s Ansible module will use to authenticate.
+This is what the k8s Ansible module will use to authenticate to OpenShift.
 ```bash
 #Update as necessary
 export KUBECONFIG=/home/.kube/config